Willowlark/thelittlethingswemiss/posthub/personal.md

 # Solo Shoots

 Photoshoots in which I was the lead/only/etc photographer.
 I get to take my time during these shoots so they showcase well.
+You can view them directly on flickr [here](https://www.flickr.com/photos/thelittlethingswemiss/collections/72157683275096381/).

 {% for post in site.categories.personal %}
 * [{{ post.title }}]({{site.baseurl}}{{ post.url }}) *{{ post.date | date_to_string }}*